l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 #### Hallucination does not cover it

+They hallucinate sources because it is likely that such sources would exist and be cited by a human.
+But they also fail to correctly incorporate the sources they do consume into their contexts.

 For example, when Claude.ai's expensive to train and expensive to use Opus 4 model with extended thinking and "deep research" generates a "report" in response to a fairly well-crafted prompt asking for a